Initial Sonography Certification and Registration

 - All photos, signatures, and dates of signatures on an application form must occur

 within the six months before the date the application is received at the ARRT office.

 - Be sure to include the correct application fee.

 The Sonography Content Specifications

-provide an outline of the topics covered in the exam (NOTE: New content specifications will go into effect on January 1, 2016.)
+provide an outline of the topics covered in the exam.
 Since ARRT uses many references to build

 its exams, it does not provide specific lists of study materials or textbooks, nor